Senior Conservation Officer (Maternity Cover) - Sussex, Surrey, East Hampshire, Berkshire and London

 What the role is about

-- Lead the Conservation Teams work programme to ensure the delivery of an ambitious work programme, maintaining focus on priority species and habitats
+- Lead the Conservation Team work programme to ensure the delivery of an ambitious work programme, maintaining focus on priority species and habitats

-- Support the delivery of the charity’s landscape scale conservation programme delivery in the Greater Thames Estuary
+- Support the delivery of this charity’s landscape scale conservation programme delivery in the Thames Basin and Wealden Heaths and Solent Coast to Arun Valley

-- Leading and supporting on priority casework within the area, as well as relevant policy and strategy consultations, working closely with the charity's colleagues to contribute to the Site Conservation outcomes of the Saving Nature Strategy
+- Leading and supporting on priority casework within the area, as well as relevant policy and strategy consultations, working closely with colleagues to contribute to the Site Conservation outcomes

 - Building positive relationships with landowners / managers and with key partners and other stakeholders so that our collective policies and messages are understood and habitat and species restoration furthered across the area but with a focus on our priority landscapes